cellml/libcellml/docs/theory/theory_sodiumchannel.rst

    :alt: Driving function for the voltage clamp
    :align: center

-   Driving function for the voltage clamp
+   Driving function for the voltage clamps

 .. figure:: ../images/tut7_mgraph.png